dwlarson10/Reproduce_Assignment_1/PA1_template.md

 ## Part 6

-Code to describe and show a strategy for imputing missing data
+Code to describe and show a strategy for imputing missing data.
+To replace the missing data I first identified the rows.
+Then I replaced NA with the the average steps for that interval.

 ## Part 7

-Histogram of the total number of steps taken each day after missing values are imputed
+Histogram of the total number of steps taken each day after missing values are imputed.
+Replotted the histogram.
+The data look roughly the same.

 ```r